ahmadhuss/react-placenode/README.md

-# react-placenode
+# React Placenode
-🤖 A placeholder component for heavy load resources like images, cards, list and so on.
+A placeholder component for heavy load resources like images, cards, list and so on.
 This package consists of 2 main components.

  - **Placenode component**
  It can be useful in a situation where a user has to wait for the content to load e.g. when fetching data from APIs or databases.